Electrode-iOS/ELHybridWeb/README.md

 ### Manual

-Install manually by adding ELHybridWeb.xcodeproj to your project and configuring your target to link ELHybridWeb.framework.
+Install manually by adding ELHybridWeb.xcodeproj to your project and configuring your target to link ELHybridWeb.framework from `ELHybridWeb` target.

+There are two target that builds `ELHybridWeb.framework`.
+1. `ELHybridWeb`: Creates dynamicly linked `ELHybridWeb.framework.`
+2. `ELHybridWeb_static`: Creates staticly linked `ELHybridWeb.framework`.

 ### Carthage